In this report we’re going to breakdown how much it cost to travel in the Philippines for one week.

 The only thing we didn’t really like was that some of the locals were so persistent in charging us more.
 When we were renting the scooter, the man we talked to charged us 500 PHP but his co-worker tried to charge us 1000 PHP for the same scooter and wouldn’t leave us alone.

-When we were walking down the street in Puerto Princesa, the tuk tuk drivers would come up to us and ask if we needed a ride which was fine, but they would keep asking and some even followed us down the street after we said.
+When we were walking down the street in Puerto Princesa, the tuk tuk drivers would come up to us and ask if we needed a ride which was fine, but they would keep asking and some even followed us down the street after we said no. It was a bit unnerving and annoying to be honest.

 I know that most of the people who work in the tourism industry aren’t like this, everyone at the hotels and restaurants was incredibly nice and polite and I never felt hassled at all.
-We just ran into a couple of odd ones on the road.
+But it got a bit frustrating when everyone kept trying to charge us more and more and the drivers kept following us down the street.

 The Philippines was a country we had both been looking forward to for a long time and even though our trip didn’t exactly turn out as expected, we still had a blast.
 I can see why it is becoming one of the top destinations in the world!
 With so many islands and different places to explore, I think it’d be impossible not to love the Philippines.